LewisWatson/carshare-ninja-pitch/PITCHME.md

 #HSLIDE

-## What is Car Share Ninja?
+## What is carshare.ninja

 - Tracks of who does what in a car share <!-- .element: class="fragment" data-fragment-index="1" -->
 - Suggests who should drive next <!-- .element: class="fragment" data-fragment-index="2" -->
-- Flexible while remaining fair <!-- .element: class="fragment" data-fragment-index="3" -->
+- Driven by a flexible and fair scoring algorithm<!-- .element: class="fragment" data-fragment-index="3" -->
-- Progressive Web Application <!-- .element: class="fragment" data-fragment-index="4" -->
+- Accessible via Progressive Web Application <!-- .element: class="fragment" data-fragment-index="4" -->
   - Reliable - loads instantly even with unreliable network
   - Fast - won't leave you hanging, you've got somewhere to go!
   - Engaging - feels like a native app

-#HSLIDE
+#VSLIDE

 ## Member Scoring System